SharSrivastava87/TSADepression/README.md

     return model
 ```

-4. Final Neuro Mind Model
+4. Final NeuroMind Model

-- This is our final model which was trained using a cutom loss funtion that punishes the model for predicitons beyond the set range of label values 0-1.
-Additionaly we implemented a filter layer in which values that we demarcated as brain matter (by setting their )
+- This is our final model, which was trained using a custom loss function that punishes the model for predictions beyond the set range of label values 0-1.
+Additionally, we implemented a filter layer in which values that we demarcated as brain matter are not used for training.
+- Following 85 epochs of training, the best checkpoint from this iteration yielded MAEs of 0.152 and 0.132 with consistently tapering loss.

 ```python
 @tf.function